 Then I position the lace on the window and press to attach it.
 Finally I take my paintbrush and dip it in the cornstarch paste again and slather it on the outside of the lace to seal it all in, again in a random pattern.
 PERFECT!

-When the cornstarch dried I went in with another layer to more evenly cover the lace and it turned out perfectly.
+When the cornstarch dried I went in with another layer to more evenly cover the lace.
+It turned out perfectly.
 Now all that’s left to complete is to trim the excess lace (eh hemm…) and I’m all done.
 I absolutely love the way it looks.
-It solves all my bathroom-window problems – it’s pretty, the lace lets in light, the window treatment offers privacy and it still keeps with the old-time look I love.
+It solves all my bathroom-window problems.
+I’s pretty, the lace lets in light, the window treatment offers privacy.
+And it still keeps the old-time look I love.

-I’m reading there are a few situations that aren’t ideal for this type of window treatment such as a location where it can get splattered and need to be cleaned such as over a sink, and I’d think frequent heavy steam might be a detriment to it as well.
+I’m reading there are a few situations that aren’t ideal for this type of window treatment.
+Situations such as a location where it can get splattered and need to be cleaned such as over a sink.
+And I’d think frequent heavy steam might be a detriment to it as well.

-Of course the way I look at it is if you don’t like it, it’s easy-peasy to remove with just a sponge and some hot water so nothing ventured nothing gained!
+Of course the way I look at it is if you don’t like it, it’s easy-peasy to remove.
+All it takes is just a sponge and some hot water.
+So you really can’t lose, and nothing ventured nothing gained!
 Give it a try and let me know how you like it!